Guns N' Roses (pinball)

 Guns N' Roses is a 1994 pinball machine made by Data East featuring the hard rock group Guns N' Roses.
-In 2020, Jersey Jack Pinball produced a new pinball machine: Guns N' Roses: Not in This Lifetime.

-Original Data East gameplay
+3,000 machines were produced and in 2020 a second Guns N' Roses pinball machine was released by Jersey Jack Pinball.

+Design

 The artwork features photos by Robert John from his book Guns N' Roses: The Photographic History.
 This game is a widebody pinball game with several unique twists.
 Among them, is an old fashioned revolver, which players use to start the game as opposed to the typical plunger.
-When a quarter is inserted, the band's famous "Welcome to the Jungle" song (recorded from a concert) plays.
+When a quarter is inserted, Welcome to the Jungle (recorded from a concert) plays.
 Also included on the soundtrack is the Use Your Illusion outtake "Ain't Going Down", which is the only official release of the song.
-The backdrop is illuminated with lights in the shape of the famous Guns N' Roses seal, and Axl Rose's tattoos, featured in the Appetite for Destruction album artwork.
+The backdrop is illuminated with lights in the shape of the Guns N' Roses seal, and Axl Rose's tattoos, featured in the Appetite for Destruction album artwork.

+Layout

+A second plunger is on the left side of the machine, with a rose shaped handle.

+Gameplay

 The multi-ball can be activated when the yellow light is lit on the G ramp, this will open a trap door and send the ball into the snake pit (if the ball is shot up the ramp which is a hard shot), pulling the rose plunger will then activate the multi-ball.
 An "R" ramp is also featured completing the "GN'R" logo.
-The gameplay is a mode-based game like that of The Addams Family, Jurassic Park, or Tommy.
-The machine also uses magnets as ball stoppers, a feature that was used previously on The Addams Family, and a video mode for extra points.
+The machine also uses magnets to fling balls around unpredictably, a feature that was used previously on The Addams Family, and a video mode for extra points.

-No longer in production, this machine is now a hot item on online auction sites and second hand arcade stores.
-This is one of the most popular pinball machines from Data East.

-Lawsuit
+Development and release

+Slash, a noted pinball fan, was heavily involved in the game's design.
+He approached DataEast about developing a machine after being impressed with their Jurassic Park pinball machine.
+Slash stated in a 2020 interview, "I totally was going after my own idea and didn’t use any of those [other band themed] machines as inspiration."
+Other band members, including Duff McKagan recorded dedicated sound bites to accompany the gameplay.
+A run of 3,000 machines was produced.

+Reception and legacy

+In a review for The Flipside the game was found to have knock-out sound, deep multiball play, and whilst initially fun lacked the depth of some competing games.

+Each member of the band received a free pinball machine.
 Former Guns N' Roses guitarist Gilby Clarke sued the band over the use of his likeness in the game, as he had been a member of the band when the machine was under production but was out by the time it was released.
+The machine has continued to be popular with Guns N' Roses fans, in part because it was one of the only releases of "Ain't Going Down."
+In 2020, Jersey Jack Pinball produced a new pinball machine: Guns N' Roses: Not in This Lifetime.